Petrelli/zhe/_pages/presentations.md

 ## Presentation Topic Guidelines

 For the presentation, each group should start from a **Chinese company, app, technology, or research development** related to communication.
-Then, you should explain how it connects to the concepts and topics discussed in this course.
+Then, you should explain how it connects to the concepts and topics discussed in this course. **Each group is required to submit one printed copy of the presentation slides during the presentation session**

 Your presentation may focus on, for example: